antirez/disque/README.md

 of memory.
 As more free memory is available in the instance, on disk jobs are loaded.

+However in order to implement this, there is to observe strong evidence of its general usefulness for the user base.

 What Disque means?
 ---

 DIStributed QUEue but is also a joke with "dis" as negation (like in *dis*order) of the strict concept of queue, since Disque is not able to guarantee the strict ordering you expect from something called *queue*.
+And because of this tradeof it gains many other interesting things.